Are you trying to decide what to serve with pizza?

 7. Garlic Knots

-They’re warm, they’re plush, and positively dripping with fat and starch.
+They’re warm, plush, and positively dripping with fat and starch.

-We’re compelled by smell alone to hover in wait round the kitchen while they are in the oven.
+We’re compelled by smell alone to hover in wait around the kitchen while they are in the oven.

-The addition of a handful of finely chopped chilies in the dough will give the knots some very welcome bite.
+The addition of a handful of finely chopped chilies in the dough will give the knots a very welcome bite.